 There are a number of different ways in which you can make an application:

-The quickest way to apply for housing benefit and council tax support is online, if you have the following details to hand when you do the online claim it will avoid any delays:
+The quickest way to apply for housing benefit and council tax support is online.

 Apply for housing benefit and council tax support